 Goat Industries Provides Technical Review of Lacana-Doran Property

-/EIN News/ -- VANCOUVER, British Columbia, April 28, 2023 (GLOBE NEWSWIRE) -- Goat Industries Ltd., (the “Company or “GOAT”) (CSE: GOAT) announces today, a technical review of its newly acquired Lacana-Doran Property.
+VANCOUVER, British Columbia, April 28, 2023 (GLOBE NEWSWIRE) -- Goat Industries Ltd., (the "Company or "GOAT") GOAT announces today, a technical review of its newly acquired Lacana-Doran Property.
 The Lacana-Doran acquisition consists of 3 claim blocks (1320 ha) hosting the following uranium and rare earth occurrences:

 - Lacana-Doran uranium Prospect with historical resource estimates and subsequent drilling in 2006-2007.
 The Lacana-Doran was originally defined as several mineralized zones.
 Subsequent exploration works on these zones led to the discovery of the following showings: